teuben/nemo-lesson/_episodes/04-cli.md

 > >
 > >         DESCRIPTION
 > >              tsf types  the contents of a structured binary file ...
 > >
 > {: .solution}
 {: .challenge}

+Such a *Unix manual page* - short of reading the source code - will have the most information, including examples, and sometimes a TLDR section.

+> ## Source Code?
+>
+>  Ultimately the best documentation can be the source code.
+In the remainder of this episode
+>  you will discover how to easily find and look at the source code
+>
+{: .callout}

+> ## mknemo
+>
+> The **mknemo** command will help in updating NEMO when new code is available
+>
+>       mknemo tsf
+>
+> will not only compile a new version of the **tsf** program, but also show where the
+> source code lives.
+Have a look at the source code with your favorite Unix command or editor.
+>
+> > ## Solution
+> >
+> >       MKNEMO> Searching tsf.c:
+> >       found one: /home/teuben/NEMO/nemo/src/kernel/io/tsf.c
+> >       gcc -g -O2 -D_FILE_OFFSET_BITS=64 -D_LARGEFILE_SOURCE -D_LARGEFILE64_SOURCE  -fpic -rdynamic  -Dlinux -DSYSV  -I/home/teuben/NEMO/nemo/inc -I/home/teuben/NEMO/nemo/lib -I/home/teuben/NEMO/nemo/opt/include -I/usr/include/hdf   -Wall -Wimplicit-function-declaration  -D_GNU_SOURCE -std=c99  -o tsf tsf.c -L/home/teuben/NEMO/nemo/lib -L/home/teuben/NEMO/nemo/opt/lib          -lnemo -ldl  -lreadline -lhistory -lncurses `pkg-config --libs cfitsio` -lm   -L/usr/lib/gcc/x86_64-linux-gnu/11 -L/usr/lib/gcc/x86_64-linux-gnu/11/../../../x86_64-linux-gnu -L/usr/lib/gcc/x86_64-linux-gnu/11/../../../../lib -L/lib/x86_64-linux-gnu -L/lib/../lib -L/usr/lib/x86_64-linux-gnu -L/usr/lib/../lib -L/usr/lib/gcc/x86_64-linux-gnu/11/../../.. -lgfortran -lm -lquadmath
+> >
+> >
+> > On the 2nd line you will see the filename, so in my case I can do
+> >
+> >        more /home/teuben/NEMO/nemo/src/kernel/io/tsf.c
+> >
+> {: .solution}
+{: .challenge}